 Yoko Ono bought Mendips, the elegant 1930s house at 251 Menlove Ave where John Lennon grew up, in 2002 and donated it to the trust.
 Stepping inside means entering a time capsule, painstakingly recreated from accounts of lodgers who used to live with the family.
 You’re transported back to John’s childhood with his Aunt Mimi and Uncle George.
 The tour guides passionately detail his tumultuous family and school life, after walking you through the back garden door, which is the only way Aunt Mimi allowed scruffy Paul McCartney in.

 Don’t miss climbing up the creaking stairs to John’s cramped bedroom where he wrote his first songs or singing at the top of your lungs in the closed off front porch, where Mimi would relegate the boys to practice.

 Paul McCartney’s childhood home is not far away, but is a world apart from Mendips.
-20 Forthlin Rd is an austere brick-fronted house that was one of hundreds the local council built after World War II.
-John and Paul would often end up in the cosy living room when they skipped school to write and rehearse some of their earliest songs.
+20 Forthlin Rd is an austere brick-fronted house that was one of hundreds the local council built after WWII.
+John and Paul would often end up in the cozy living room when they skipped school to write and rehearse some of their earliest songs.